vippsas/vipps-partner/README.md

 making payments, refunds, etc) on behalf of another merchant.

 **Please note:**
+* If you are already using the same, identical API keys for multiple merchants, you are _already_ using partner keys.
+* If the merchants can, in any way, see or access the API keys you _must not_ use partner keys, as that will make it possible to act on behalf of all your merchants.
 * Partner keys only work in the production environment.
 In the [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md) the partner has to use a merchant's API keys if the partner does not have its own customer relationship, as a merchant, with Vipps.
-* If the merchant can, in any way, see or access the API keys you _must not_ use partner keys, as that will make it possible to act on behalf of all your merchants.
-* If you are already using the same, identical API-keys for multiple merchants, you are _already_ using partner keys.
-That's good.
 * Vipps can not send the merchant's API keys to the partner.
 The partner must get the API keys from the merchant in a secure way (if partner keys are not used).
   See: